scolapicchioni/blazor/README.md

    - gRPC Client Web in .NET Core
    - Configuration
    - CORS
+   - YARP
 - Lab 10 - Security: Authentication and Authorization
-   - Identity Server 4 (Duende)
+   - Duende Identity Server
    - Configuring the REST Service for JWT Bearer Authentication
    - Configuring the gRPC Service for JWT Bearer Authentication
    - Configuring the Blazor Client for JWT Bearer Authentication
    - Simple Authorization with the Authorize Attribute
-   - Retrieving and passing JWT Bearer Tokens
+   - Retrieving and passing JWT Bearer Tokens by using the `Duende.Bff.Yarp` framework
 - Lab 11 - Security: Resource Based Authorization
    - AuthorizationService
    - Policies